brianhie/secure-dti/docs/demo.md

 wait
 ```

-This will update a small multilayer perceptron neural network via backpropagation and stochastic gradient descent, while keeping the underlying data secret shared.
-This will run for around 15 minutes, during which the model will automatically learn to classify drug-target interactions from non-interactive drug-target pairs.
+This will train a simple feedforward neural network via stochsatic gradient descent to classify drug-target interactions from non-interactive drug-target pairs, while keeping the underlying data private.
+On our machine, this process completes in around 15 minutes.

 ## Evaluate the model

 When model training is done, it will save the parameters in plaintext to `mpc/cache/`, which can then be used to evaluate the classification performance of the algorithm on both the training set and the test set.
+In practice, the trained model may be saved as secret shares to allow even the prediction of novel interactions to be performed in a privacy-preserving manner.

 Change back into the main directory and evaluate the model with the commands:
 ```